-Note 1 A licensee who operates a station connected to the public telecommunications network is not required to authorise other persons to operate the station for the purpose of accessing the station.
+Note A licensee who operates a station connected to the public telecommunications network is not required to authorise other persons to operate the station for the purpose of accessing the station.

-Note 2 For the purpose of the amateur service, the Internet is considered to be part of a public telecommunications network.

 11B Restrictions on connection from a public telecommunications network

 (1) This subsection applies to:

-(a) an amateur standard station; and
+(a) an amateur licence (amateur standard station); and

-(b) an amateur advanced station.
+(b) an amateur licence (amateur advanced station).

+(2) If:

+(a) a person is using a thing (the item) that is connected to a public telecommunications network; and

-(2) If a licensee connects a person from a public telecommunications network to the station, whether manually or automatically, the licensee must:
+(b) the licensee connects the item to a station authorised by the licence, whether manually or automatically;

+the licensee must advise the person:

-(a) advise the person being connected that his or her transmissions may be overheard by other persons; and
+(c) that the person’s communications may be overheard or received by other persons; and

-(b) advise the person being connected to disconnect if he or she does not wish to proceed with the connection.
+(d) to disconnect the item if the person does not wish to continue with the connection of the item to the station.

 Note It is an offence, under subsection 7 (1) of the Telecommunications (Interception and Access) Act 1979 to intercept a communication passing over a telecommunications system.
-Under subsection 6 (1) of that Act, interception of a communication passing over a telecommunications system means listening to or recording, by any means, such a communication in its passage over that telecommunications system without the knowledge of the person making the communication.
+Under subsection 6 (1) of that Act, interception of a communication passing over a telecommunications system consists of listening to or recording, by any means, such a communication in its passage over that telecommunications system without the knowledge of the person making the communication.
+Under subsection 5 (1) of that Act, a “telecommunications system” is that part of a telecommunications network that is within Australia.

 Part 3 Conditions for amateur licence (amateur advanced station)